 The City adopts an annual budget on a basis consistent with accounting principles generally accepted in the United States of America and utilizes an encumbrance system as a management control technique to assist in controlling expenditures and enforcing revenue provisions.
 The appropriated budget is prepared by function and department.
 The City's department heads, with the approval of the City Manager, may make transfers of appropriations within a department and between functions within a fund.
+The legal level of budgetary control (i.e. the level at which expenditures may not legally exceed appropriation) is the category.

-The following is the budget comparison schedule for the Fund for the year ended June 30, 2016:
+The following is the budget comparison schedule for the Fund for the year ended June 30, 2018: